-- 68. The Council welcomes review and challenge from external peers and regulating bodies such as Ofsted, CQC and seeks to drive improvement through learning from these and sector-led improvement opportunities.
-A peer challenge was undertaken in November 2021, the focus of which was review the Councils strengths and areas for improvement in relation to priorities and outcomes, organisational and place leadership, governance and culture, financial planning and management and capacity and improvement, with a particular emphasis on how well the Council was maximising the economic opportunities for economic and community benefit of its residents and how well positioned and resilient the Council was in order to continue to make progress. - 69.
-The review highlighted that the Council was operating from a solid base across all the areas reviewed and also identified a number of opportunities for improvement which now form the basis of a Corporate Peer Challenge delivery plan for the Council.
+- 72. The Council welcomes review and challenge from external peers and regulating bodies such as Ofsted, CQC and seeks to drive improvement through learning from these and sector-led improvement opportunities.
+A peer challenge was undertaken in November 2021, the focus of which was review the Councils strengths and areas for improvement in relation to priorities and outcomes, organisational and place leadership, governance and culture, financial planning and management and capacity and improvement, with a particular emphasis on how well the Council was maximising the economic opportunities for economic and community benefit of its residents and how well positioned and resilient the Council was in order to continue to make progress. - 73.
+The review highlighted that the Council was operating from a solid base across all the areas reviewed and also identified a number of opportunities for improvement which form the basis of a Corporate Peer Challenge delivery plan for the Council.
+Progress with the implementation of this delivery plan has been reported to elected members on a quarterly basis, with the actions being taken forward as was intended.
+In a progress review with the peer challenge team which took place in October 2022, the team recognised the progress which has been made.